Service Dog Training in Alaska

 Each puppy/dog will undergo CGC training as it is our first true test to see if they can handle working in public.
 Dogs must be six months old to be enrolled in CGC.
-During the 12 week board and train (link to camp works program page) the puppy/dog is exposed and participates in this class.
-At six months of age the puppy/dog participates with their handlers.
+During the early training phase the puppy/dog is exposed and participates in this program.
+At six months of age the puppy/dog can participate with their handlers.

 10. Register for Service Dog In Training and begin Public Access Training.

 This will begin at the home and build on transferring into public settings.
 We will do short trips at first building up to full day trips.
 This portion of the training is the most stressful on the dog, the caregivers, and the handler.
 There will be good days and there will be bad days.
 The classes will take place according to schedules and difficulties that may arise with the new team.
-It should be noted that the puppy/dog will undergo exposure and socialization in public settings during their 12 week board and train.
+It should be noted that the puppy/dog will undergo exposure and socialization in public settings during their early training phases.

 11. Equipment, Vests/Backpacks, Supplies, Registration/Test Fees.